 One technique for rehab for the Achilles tendon rupture is aggressive athletic rehab.
-This process is emphasized on faster mobilization following an Achilles tendon rupture repair.
-Once the wound is healed, patients are encouraged to actively move their ankle through a series of exercises designed to fire the calf muscle and to use the Achilles, but to do so in such a way without putting a significant amount of force thought the Achilles.
+This process is focused on faster mobilization following an Achilles tendon rupture repair.
+Once the wound is healed, patients are encouraged to actively move their ankle through a series of exercises designed to fire the calf muscle and to use the Achilles, but doing so in such a way without putting a significant amount of force through the Achilles.
 Patients still have to significantly limit their activity, but rather than using a cast, patients are using a boot.
 This program, however, has potential advantages and disadvantages:

 Advantages